Dunderland

-Dunderland is a village in the Dunderland Valley in the municipality of Rana in Nordland county, Norway.
-The village is located along the Ranelva river, about 10 km northeast of the village of Eiteråga and about 40 km from the town of Mo i Rana.
+Dunderland is a village in Rana Municipality in Nordland county, Norway.
+The village is located in the Dunderland Valley, along the Ranelva river, about 10 km northeast of the village of Eiteråga and about 40 km from the town of Mo i Rana.

 The village has a train station, Dunderland Station, on the Nordland Line, between the villages of Skonseng and Lønsdal.
 The station is situated at an elevation of 127 m above sea level.